 If you are the manager of a business that is part of a corporation and are unable to make this sort of change at your workplace, inform your employees that they are to respect and advocate for anyone who is transgender who uses your public restrooms.

-Also, you can order the bathroom sign shown at the top of this blog by clicking here.
+Also, you can order all gender bathroom signs by clicking here.

 If you are a patron of a business and want to approach the manager about changing their restroom to gender-neutral, turn again to the Peeing in Peace document, where step-by-step instructions are given as to how to handle that process.

 If you have a friend or colleague who is transgender, offer to go with them to the restroom if they are feeling reluctant to do so (i.e. the “Buddy System”).
 Speak up if you hear someone make an unnecessary comment.
 An example of a response can be, “Excuse me, but my friend is just trying to use the bathroom – do you mind?”